 Are pearly penile papules an STI?

 PPP isn’t an STI, so if you have this condition, there is no need to worry.
-These are benign growths that are not caused by any infection.
-They can be treated with cosmetic surgery, but most people live quite comfortably with the condition.
+These are benign growths that are not caused by any infection. ost people live quite comfortably with the condition.
+Sometimes, the patient thinks they are unsightly and asks for some cosmetic surgery, but there is an enormous risk of scarring and an even worse appearance afterwards.

 However, there are some infections that can look like PPP…